BSgangster/no_sleep_42./README.md

 ## Wait there's more?

 Will share anything I'm working on , on this repo.
-If you guys are keen do the same.\n Norminetter(Text editor that will make sure your code is up to norm standards.
+If you guys are keen do the same.

+Norminetter(Text editor that will make sure your code is up to norm standards.
 I hate norminette and I'm lazy so why not.)...coming soon